mariiabilous/SuperCellBM/README.md

-Such as `.gamma.seq`for the set of fraining levels, `.seed.seq` for the set of random seeds, `adata.folder` and `fig.folder` for the folders where to write data and plots
+Such as `.gamma.seq`for the set of fraining levels, `.seed.seq` for the set of random seeds, `adata.folder` and `fig.folder` for the folders where to write data and plots.
+For the full list of the default parameters, see `./examples/config/Tian_config.R`.

 ``` r
 source("./examples/config/Tian_config.R")